exakat/exakat/docs/Recipes.rst

 * :ref:`Use Constant As Arguments <use-constant-as-arguments>`
 * :ref:`Use Instanceof <use-instanceof>`
 * :ref:`Use List With Foreach <use-list-with-foreach>`
+* :ref:`Use Named Boolean In Argument Definition <use-named-boolean-in-argument-definition>`
 * :ref:`Use Object Api <use-object-api>`
 * :ref:`Use Pathinfo <use-pathinfo>`
 * :ref:`Use Positive Condition <use-positive-condition>`